lyp1noff/champion-arena/README.md

 ## 📌 Overview
 The **Karate Tournament Management Platform** is a web-based system designed to simplify the organization and execution of karate tournaments.
 It provides a structured workflow for tournament organizers, athletes, coaches, and referees, ensuring a seamless and efficient competition experience.

-🚨 **Note:** This project is currently in development and available for portfolio purposes.
+🚨 **Note:** This project is currently in **early** development and available for portfolio purposes.
 In the future, access to the source code may be restricted.

 ## 🚀 Features